monarch-initiative/phenogrid/tests/behave/README.md

 behave
 ````

-By default, the tests will run against monarchinitiative.org, when testing in your local server, you can specify the target URL:
+This command will open the web browser and run the tests against monarchinitiative.org by default.
+When testing in your local server, you can specify the target URL:

 ````
 TARGET=http://localhost:8282 behave